Have you ever wondered how homeschooled students can earn dual credit in high school?

 A college degree might not be needed, but a college-level education is always a good thing.
 One of the great benefits of home education is that “high school” studies can be done at a higher level even if a college degree isn’t the goal.

 Many teens don’t graduate from high school with a “set in stone” career plan.
-But whatever that plan turns out to be, it’s better for your teen if they’ve already accomplished some of it – specifically their college “basics.”
+But whatever that plan turns out to be, it’s better for your teen if they’ve already accomplished some of it during high school– specifically their college “basics.”

 And, of course, living at home while earning college credit is cheaper than living on-campus.
 The exact amount of money saved depends on how your student earns dual credits (exams or classes) and which college/university they plan to attend.